kunhwiko/concepts/languages/devops/docker.md

 Containers
-    --> containers run as a process on the host machine --> containers do not come with operating systems
+    --> containers run as a process on the host machine --> containers do not come with operating systems --> container are lightweight
 ```

 ##### Run / Start / Top
 ```
 docker container run -p 8080:80 -d --name kunko -e MYSQL_RANDOM_ROOT_PASSWORD=yes mysql
-    --> starts image mysql
+    --> starts a new mysql container named "kunko"
-    --> "-p" (--publish) opens port 8080 on host IP and forward traffic to port 80 on container IP --> "-d" (--detach) starts the image on the background --> "--name kunko" names the container "kunko"
-    --> "-e" (--env) passes in settings
+    --> "-p" (--publish): opens port 8080 on host and forwards traffic to port 80 on container --> "-d" (--detach): starts the image on the background --> "-e" (--env): passes in settings

-docker container start
+docker container start <container id>
     --> starts an existing stopped container
 ```